|Behind-the-scenes connections and behaviors of which you probably were unaware|

 I am an alumnus of CC who majored in physics.
 I transferred after having dropped out of the engineering college of an Ivy League university years earlier.
 While CC lacked some of the sense of tradition I felt at the ivy-covered school back East, CC more than made up for it with its setting and sense of intimacy and personal attention and, perhaps most of all for a non-great time manager such as myself, The Block Plan.
 Being encouraged to totally immerse myself in one subject at a time was fantastic.
 That the Tigers also played good hockey (and CC had a skating rink) made it perfect.
 I graduated in 1980.

-I learned physics sufficiently well to have questioned the official government explanation for 9/11, and to finally have seen through it and recognized it for The Big Lie that it most certainly is.
+I learned physics more than sufficiently well to have questioned the gravity-defying official government explanation for 9/11, and to finally have seen through it and recognized it for The Big Lie that it most certainly is.
 My great CC liberal arts education had given me the ability to put on different intellectual hats; that enabled me to eventually connect the dots not only on 9/11 but also, based upon their reactions to 9/11, some of our most trusted and respected institutions.
 But you need not agree with me on that -- you need only observe Colorado College's highly anti-collegial response to information -- in order to begin to see that something is rotten within Colorado College.

-As I grew weary waiting for the news media to pick up on the 9/11 story -- the local newspaper in Colorado Springs does not even have a science editor -- I decided that Colorado College might be the perfect institution to unravel the onion-like layers of The Big Lie, including physics, psychology, political science and other departments.
+As I grew weary waiting for the news media to pick up on the 9/11 story -- the local newspaper in Colorado Springs does not even have a science editor -- I decided that Colorado College might be the perfect institution to unravel the onion-like layers of The Big Lie, including physics, psychology, sociology, political 'science' and other departments.
 This, it seemed, would truly fulfill the promise of CC's Vision 2010 initiative, and make CC a crown jewel among U.S. institutions of intellect and higher learning.

 Some of the CC professors have been quite collegial in privately discussing what I have learned through my investigation into and dissection of 9/11.
 Some, including my old physics professor, have told me that I am correct in my analysis of 9/11 lie-busting evidence.
 A highly respected political science professor privately acknowledged the correctness of my inescapable conclusion regarding the phony, staged-opposition nature of the duopolistic U.S. political system.
 One department head agreed to allow me to present my findings to her sociology class, before abruptly canceling without explanation (just an "I know what you must think of me now").

 Former (2002-2011) Colorado College President Dick Celeste, on the other hand, was rigid in his opposition to my views, and said that openly discussing and unraveling 9/11 was contrary to his work with The Century Foundation.
-That made it seem as if Dick Celeste's stated goals for CC were not truly important to him, and that the conversion of "the land of the free and the home of the brave" into "the homeland" was on the agenda of some behind-the-scenes foundations and think-tanks, and that that's where Mr. Celeste's loyalty truly lied.
+That made it seem as if Dick Celeste's stated goals for CC were not truly important to him, and that the conversion (reduction!) of "the land of the free and the home of the brave" into "the homeland" was on the agenda of some behind-the-scenes foundations and think-tanks, and that that's where Mr. Celeste's loyalty truly lied.

 Not long after that remarkable conversation, on November 5, 2004, a CSPD officer came to my door and presented me with a list of 11 individuals at CC with whom it was requested that I was to have no contact.
 At the top of the list was Dick Celeste and his secretary (who takes his calls) and chief-of-staff (who'd told me that I could contact her, instead).
 The presence of some of the other names on the list suggested, based upon my limited contact with them, that they'd honestly/innocently followed up in their official capacity with CC regarding the possibility that CC had suppressed some knowledge, and that CC had subsequently become annoyed at me for having put such thoughts into their heads, and the do-not-contact request had been made without the knowledge or consent of at least one of those on the list.